DeadSwitch404/base-machine-config/README.md

 ## Philosophy

-This is not a full OS hardening suite.
+This is **not** a full OS hardening/configuration suite.
-This is the ghost’s bootstrapping ritual.
+This is the ghost's bootstrapping.
 A clean slate.
 An iron will.
 Ready to build or vanish.

 ## Audit or contribute?